 I personally drink and recommend ample amounts of soda water, unsweetened Kombucha, bone broth, water with effervescent electrolytes dissolved in it, water with delta-E and just plain water.
 What I don’t drink is anything with added artificial sweeteners or sugars.
 So check your nutrition labels if you’re drinking fluid from packages or bottles, but stay hydrated when you’re on a diet like this.

 When you switch to a low carbohydrate diet, the drop in fruit, vegetables, legume and grain consumption can significantly decrease fiber intake and result in inadequate phytonutrient, antioxidant, vitamin C and potassium intake.
 There is absolutely no reason that you can’t eat liberal amounts of dark leafy greens and other non-starchy vegetables on a low-carbohydrate diet.
 Just be careful with your total daily intake and timing of starchy vegetables or tubers, such as beets, sweet potatoes or taro.

 10. Don’t Judge.

-Since most vegan and vegetarian diets are definitely not low carbohydrate, this demonstrates that you can succeed without eating a low carbohydrate diet.
-However, the low carbohydrate or ketogenic approach can be especially successful for fat loss, for learning to burn fats more efficiently and even for reducing risk of, or managing, chronic diseases such as diabetes or cancer.
+Since most vegan and vegetarian diets are definitely not low in carbohydrates, this demonstrates that you can succeed without eating a low carbohydrate diet.
+However, the low carbohydrate or ketogenic approach can be especially successful for fat loss, for learning to burn fats more efficiently and even for reducing the risk of, or managing, chronic diseases such as diabetes or cancer.